Collections as behavior

 avoid killing the whole actor, but at the cost of having the

-it will run in a context where self
+it will be called from a context where self is the Dictionary, and Actor

-denote the actor that the client knows as d
+current and Actor me denote the actor that the client knows as d.